privacysandbox/protected-auction-services-docs/bidding-auction-services-kanon-integration.md

 We are rolling out B&A and K-Anonymity integration with [Option 1][11] for Protected Audience and Protected App Signals.
 We are seeking feedback from the ecosystem on [alternate query integration options][17].

 We are also seeking feedback on whether multi-bid generation should be sufficient, see [this][10] section for more details why re-running generateBid() is not feasible with [Option 1][11].
-We think with an adtech controlled [multi-bid limit][4], [multi-bid generation strategy][8] can ensure good utility while ensuring no incremental latency.
+We think with an adtech controlled [multi-bid limit][4], [multi-bid generation strategy][8] can ensure good utility while ensuring incremental latency.
 However, if a buyer (DSP) prefers re-running generateBid() along with multi-bid generation, we can potentially provide that option.

 [1]: https://github.com/chatterjee-priyanka
 [2]: https://github.com/salmanmlk